 At the entrance to the spice and perfume market, you’ll find the al-Attarine Madrasa.
 Built as a center of religious learning, it has an exquisitely decorated courtyard that’s incredibly beautiful.

-Visit Casablanca and Casablanca
+Two Places To Visit in Morocco: Casablanca and Casablanca

 Casablanca is the economic and business center of Morocco.
 As one might expect of such a city, there’s not a lot to do here – with two notable exceptions.